 How to treat tulip fire

-There is no current treatment available for tulip fire.
+There is no current treatment available for tulip fire - prevention is better than cure.

 How to avoid tulip fire

-- Buy bulbs from a reputable supplier, and check them over for signs of the black fungus spores.
+In autumn, check the bulbs over for signs of the black fungus spores.